OIRNOIR/SmokeSignal-Frontend/README.md

 web-based chat application which uses the quantum-resistant cryptography algorithm CRYSTALS-Kyber for security.

+Please note that the implementation of CRYSTALS-Kyber this project depends on has since been deprecated in favor of ML-KEM.
+You may wish to not deploy this project.

 It isn't currently actively maintained, and hasn't been actively developed since I originally wrote it as closed source.
 If you're reading this, I've released the project as open source as of October 2025, mostly as an educational proof of concept, but also to showcase my experience.